AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex2.md

 As mentioned, we can set different Person IDs for each dataset.
 This allows you to bring different datasets from multiple origins together in CJA.
 Imagine bringing in NPS or survey data which would be very interesting and helpful to understand the context and why something has happened.

 The name of the Person ID field isn't important, as long as the value in the Person ID fields correspond.
-Let say we have ``EMAILID`` in one dataset and ``EmailAdress`` in another dataset defined as Person ID.
-If ``delaigle@adobe.com`` is the same value for the Person ID-field on both datasets, CJA will be able to stitch the data.
+Let say we have **EMAILID** in one dataset and **EmailAddress** in another dataset defined as Person ID.
+If **delaigle@adobe.com** is the same value for the Person ID-field on both datasets, CJA will be able to stitch the data.

 At this point, you may wonder, will the full ID Graph of Adobe Experience Platform's Real-time Customer Profile be available for stitching the data?
 This is part of the H2 2020 roadmap.
 Currently, CJA brings data directly from the datasets and isn't aware of the Real-time Customer Profile yet.
 That’s why, at this moment, you have to manually define the Person ID to get to the 360° view of the customer.